WordPress/gutenberg/packages/core-data/README.md

 -   `Object`: Action object.

-### receiveNavigationFallbackId

-Returns an action object signalling that the fallback Navigation Menu id has been received.

-_Parameters_

--   _fallbackId_ `integer`: the id of the fallback Navigation Menu

-_Returns_

--   `Object`: Action object.

 ### receiveThemeSupports

 > **Deprecated** since WP 5.9, this is not useful anymore, use the selector direclty.